dylan-k/MyVale/README.md

 # MyVale

 My collection of style-guide rules to use with Vale while writing.

-## Installation (read all the way through)
+## Installation (Read All the Way Through)

 - make sure `vale` is installed i.e. `choco install vale`
 - cd to `~/.config/`